shhschilling/visStatistics/README.md

 `?visstat`

 ## Getting Started
 The package vignette allows you to get familiar with all features of `visStatistics`.
-It documents in detail the algorithm of the decision tree and illustrates it with plenty of examples.
+It documents in detail the algorithm of the decision tree illustrated by with examples.

 ## Examples